 Our setting, with the river Crane running through it and 75 acres of lush Wealden countryside, complements our boarding and teaching accommodation delightfully.

 Cranbrook was one of the small number of Kent grammar schools founded in the Tudor period.
 Its history goes back to 1518 when a wealthy Yeoman, John Blubery, bequeathed his ‘chief mansion’ to provide a ‘frescole house’ for the town’s children.
 Following Queen Elizabeth’s visit to the important cloth manufacturing town of Cranbrook in 1573, a royal charter, firmly established the ‘free and perpetual grammar school’.
 The first Governors are named in the charter: they included the vicar (and each subsequent vicar of Cranbrook has been a Governor), the two leading local gentlemen and ten wealthy Cranbrook clothiers.
-Since that date, the school’s biggest change has been that to co-education and 13+ entry in the early 1970s, together with more than doubling of size.
-We are embarking on a period of similar development with our move to admit 11 year olds for the first time in over 40 years from September 2017.
+Since that date, the school’s biggest change has been that to co-education and 13+ entry in the early 1970s, together with more than doubling of size; and more recently, from September 2017, we expanded again to 11+ entry and welcomed in Year 7 students.

 If you would like to find out more about our long and illustrious history, you may order a copy of “Cranbrook School – The First Five Centuries” by former Deputy Headmaster, Peter Allan.
 To order your copy please complete the form below.